harahauk/ansible-linux-common/README.md

 - Dev
 ```

-This is [Ansible](https://www.ansible.com/)-role which provides baseline of configuration to *nix-based systems.
+This is an [Ansible](https://www.ansible.com/)-role which provides baseline of configuration to *nix-based systems.
 It is currently not compliant with any security profiles, and adheres to the authors preferences only.
+While this role is not production ready it is designed to be so in the future.

 Requirements
 ------------

 Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
 For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.

+- ansible-galaxy collection install community.general

 Role Variables
 --------------